mriared/Non-Linear-Model-Diagnostics-Simulations/README.md

 - Adjust the range and distribution of the independent variable in the **Model Parameters** panel to observe its impact on model diagnostics and residual plots.

 ---

-This interactive tool is designed to help you build intuition about linear models, diagnostics, and the effects of violating key assumptions.
-Dive in and explore how different settings influence the models and their performance!

 ---